 - Grooming: Requires weekly grooming

 - Other names: Ankara cat

 An ancient natural breed, the Turkish Angora is a stunning cat with a long and silky coat.

 They are an energetic, outgoing and friendly breed of cat who gets along well with children and other pets.

-One of the oldest naturally occurring breeds of cat, the Turkish Angora.
-Their name comes from from the capital of Turkey, Ankara, formerly called Angora.
+The Turkish Angora is one of the oldest naturally occurring breeds of cat.
+Their name comes from the capital of Turkey, Ankara, formerly called Angora.
 Longhaired cats have existed in the Middle East for centuries, and they were brought to Europe in the 1600s.
 This was when the earliest mention of the breed occurred.
 Later, in his book “Our Cats and All About Them”, dated 1889, Harrison Weir mentions that they are not new to the cat world, he writes;

 “They are not new to us, being mentioned by writers nearly a hundred years ago, if not more.
 I well remember white specimens of uncommon size on sale in Leadenhall Market, more than forty years since; the price usually was five guineas, though some of the rare excellence would realise double that sum”.